-Now since we have very well established that a suitably designed Capacitor Banks can be connected in parallel to the loads connected to DG.
-However what is the impact if one keeps on improving the power factor and the power factor goes on leading side.
+Now since we have very well established that suitably designed Capacitor Banks can be connected in parallel to the loads connected to DG.
+However, what is the impact if one keeps on improving the power factor and the power factor goes on the leading side.

 Some inherent characteristics of an alternator limit the amount of leading kVAR that can be absorbed by a DG.
-We cannot go on switching ON the Capacitor Banks as and when required, this can create over voltage condition in DG and subsequently over fluxing.
+We cannot go on switching ON the Capacitor Banks as and when required, this can create an overvoltage condition in DG and subsequently over fluxing.

-A good rule of thumb for generators is that it can absorb about 20% of its rated kVAR output in reverse kVAR without losing control of voltage.
+A good rule of thumb for generators is that they can absorb about 20% of their rated kVAR output in reverse kVAR without losing control of voltage.
 However, since this characteristic is not universal, it is advisable for a system designer to specify the reverse kVAR limit used in his design, or the magnitude of the reverse kVAR load that is expected.